 - Brown the meat.
 Brown the chicken meat and andouille sausage with 1 tablespoon of creole seasoning, salt, and pepper in about 2 tablespoons of oil in a large dutch oven or other heavy duty pot over medium-high heat until cooked.
 This will take about 6-8 minutes.
 Transfer to a clean plate and set aside.

 - Sauté the holy trinity and season.
 Add the remaining tablespoon of oil and saute the onion, green pepper, and celery for about 8-10 minutes, along with white parts of green onions, and garlic until the vegetables have softened and the onion is turning translucent.

-3. Mix in the tomatoes and seasoning.
-Add the crushed tomatoes, tomato puree, salt, pepper, cayenne, thyme, creole seasoning, and bay leaf.
+- Mix in the tomatoes and seasoning.
+Add the crushed tomatoes, tomato puree, salt, pepper, cayenne, thyme, remaining creole seasoning, and bay leaf.
 Cook and stir for about 2 minutes.

-6. Shrimp time!
-Add shrimp to the jambalaya in the last 5 minutes, and then add the chicken and sausage back to the pot.
-The shrimp don’t take long to cook and the chicken and sausage will reheat in the same amount of time.
+- Shrimp time!
+Add shrimp to the jambalaya in the last 5 minutes, along with the chicken and sausage.
+The shrimp don't take long to cook and the chicken and sausage will reheat in the same amount of time while the rice finishes.

-7. Stir and serve.
-Lastly, stir in remaining green onions.
-You’re ready to serve!
+- Stir and serve.
+Lastly, sprinkle with the chopped parsley and remaining green onions.
+You're ready to serve!